dimasyotama/golang-cv-builder/README.md

 cd cv-builder
 ```

-2. Create a `.env` file with your Google API key:
+2. Create a `.env` file with your Google API key and port:
 ```
 GOOGLE_API_KEY=your_api_key_here
+PORT=9090
 ```

 3. Build and run with Docker Compose: